Drug trafficking and drug possession charges both start with someone being arrested for having drugs in their possession.

 When it comes to drug trafficking, the maximum sentence is life in prison but this depends on the type of drug being trafficked plus any prior convictions.

-For drug possession, the maximum penalty is a fine of $1,000 and six months in prison for first-time offenders.
-Repeat offenders can face a $2,000 fine plus one year in prison.
+For simple drug possession, the maximum penalty for a first time offender is a fine of $1,000 and/or six months in prison.
+Repeat offenders can face a $2,000 fine and/or one year in prison.

 I’ve Been Charged With Drug Trafficking/Drug Possession.
 What Should I Do?

-You need a defence lawyer to protect your rights and prevent you from getting a criminal record.
-A criminal record brings long-term consequences – get experienced advice at every stage from DDSG Criminal Law.
+You need a criminal defence lawyer to protect your rights and prevent you from receiving a criminal record.
+A criminal record brings long-term consequences.
+Get experienced advice at every stage from DDSG Criminal Law.
 Call our team today.